 The requirements to become a certified Medical and Court Interpreter vary by state and organizations.
-Below you will find a link to the specific requirements mandated by each state.
+Below you will find links to the specific requirements mandated by each state.

-For court interpretation however, most states divide their certification process into three stages:
+For court interpretation, most states divide their certification process into three stages:

-- Take and pass the Oral exam (Only %15 Percent of first time takers pass this portion of the exam)
+- Oral exam (Only 15% of first-time takers pass this portion of the exam)

-The classes we offer are to increase your chances to pass that Oral exam in your first try.
-We help build your skills to get you thinking like a professional interpreter until you are ready to make the full transition and become certified.
-Although we don’t have any pre-requisites other than being 18 years of age with a high school diploma, we do prefer that you would have already taken the orientation and passed the written English exam.
+The classes we offer are designed to increase your chances of passing that oral exam onyour first try.
+We help you develop your skills and start thinking like a professional interpreter so that you are ready to become certified.
+Although we don’t have any prerequisites other than being 18 years of age with a high school diploma, we do prefer that you have already taken the orientation and passed the written English exam before the class begins.